johntrehearn/AWS-CI-Node/README.md

 A simple Node.js package that checks, if a given string is null or empty.

-Example of Worklows in Node
+Example of Worklows in Node.